SimoneCibrario/starter-hugo-research-group/content/home/infos.md

     <h2></h2>
     <p>
       <ul>
-        <li>The application of digital play to develop creative machines that improve human-computer interactions using deep learning methods.</li>
+        <li>The challenges of ubiquitous digital play to psychological and legal understanding of game consumption and commercialization, from gambling to addiction.</li>
         <br>
-        <li>The application of data science methods on videogame datasets to create computational models of perception, cognition, and emotion.</li>
+        <li>The use of commercial videogames and playable media in education.</li>
       </ul>
     </p>
   </div>